Neck Surgery Recovery: What You Should Know

 First, try to identify what is bothering you.
 Is it related to the specifics of the procedure and you’re worried about something going wrong?
 Or are you thinking about how long it could take to recover?

 Methods that help with surgery anxiety revolve around planning, education and communication.

 - Plan Ahead.
 Make sure you’ve followed your instructions for what you should do before surgery.
 Have your home ready for your recovery before you go in for the procedure.
 This includes having a place to rest and items you’ll need are easily within reach.
 If you’re going to spend time in the hospital, bring a bag with items that provide comfort.

 - Learn About Your Procedure.
 When a lot of fear comes from the unknown, read about what your surgery will do.
 You’ll also learn what to expect after surgery, so nothing comes as s surprise.

 - Talk to Your Surgeon.
 Voice your anxiety to your surgeon because you definitely will not be the first person to feel this way.
 They can explain any questions you have and can talk about how they recommend dealing with anxiety.

 Take Care of Your Neck Pain Today

 At NJ Spine & Orthopedic, we provide the best care to people with neck pain and use safe, effective and innovative procedures to eradicate your pain.
-Our skilled spine surgeons implement the best practices and treat many types of spinal problems.
+Our board-certified spine surgeons implement the best practices and treat many types of spinal problems.